Here at Ames Pest Control, we know all there is to know about pest problems and solutions.

-The harlequin ladybird began life in Japan but has since wandered far from its exotic homelands.
-The harlequin ladybird was introduced as a biological control for aphids around the world.
+The Harlequin Ladybird began life in Japan but has since wandered far from its exotic homeland.
+The Harlequin Ladybird was introduced as a biological control for aphids around the world.
 Consequently, it is now found in gardens and greenhouses throughout the world.
 The species was not deliberately introduced to Britain, but it became established in 2004 and has since become a rapidly spreading population of ladybird, wiping out anything in its path.
-The harlequin ladybird can now be found in numerous locations, including but not limited to: Asia, North America, the United Kingdom and Wales.
-If you spot a harlequin ladybird, you can report it to the UK Ladybird Survey, which aims to record all the ladybirds in the UK.
+The Harlequin Ladybird can now be found in numerous locations, including but not limited to: Asia, North America and the United Kingdom.
+If you spot a Harlequin Ladybird, you can report it to the UK Ladybird Survey, which aims to record all the ladybirds in the UK.

 The Biology of the Harlequin Ladybird

-Harlequin ladybirds spend winter in sheltered places, often in large groups, including the inside of buildings – unfortunately.
-In spring, the adults will emerge, disperse, mate and lay eggs.
-Usually, the harlequin ladybirds lay their eggs on aphid infested plants.
+Harlequin ladybirds spend winter in large groups in sheltered places, including in the inside of buildings.
+In Spring, the adults will emerge, disperse, mate and lay eggs.
+Usually, the Harlequin Ladybirds lay their eggs on aphid infested plants.
 The larvae then feed on the aphids and other insects before pupating after two or three weeks.
-It takes the harlequin ladybird around one month, in warm weather, to become an adult that can lay eggs.
-Therefore, there can be several generations of harlequin ladybirds born every year.
+It takes the Harlequin Ladybird around one month, in warm weather, to become an adult that can lay eggs.
+Therefore, there can be several generations of Harlequin Ladybirds born every year.